jeetsh4h/Nowcasting-OLR-Optical-Flow/README.md

 The code uses pySTEPS library to perform the optical flow, they are a wrapper for the OpenCV implementation.

 The students that conducted this study are Jeet Shah and Archit Murali.

+--

+Check branch v1.1 for a cleaner code workflow and other addendums.